Stacked glass payment cards with a game controller, pixel gem token, and arcade joystick

 Annual FeeFree

-Our VerdictThe Coinbase prepaid Visa is the benchmark for safety in US crypto spending.
-With 4% rotating crypto rewards, Free annual fee, and FDIC-insured funds via Pathward, it remains the most practical daily driver for US investors who value regulatory trust over extreme yield.
+Our VerdictThe Coinbase prepaid Visa is the safest US crypto card.
+With 4% rotating crypto rewards, Free annual fee, and FDIC-insured funds via Pathward, it remains the most practical daily driver for US investors who value regulatory trust over higher reward rates.

 Why It Ranks Here4% flat in your choice of crypto.
 Pick SOL one month, ETH the next, BTC the month after.
 For gamers who do not want to commit cashback to a single ecosystem, Coinbase lets you rotate into whichever token matters most right now.